eginnovations/helm-charts/README.md

 This helm chart is optimised to run in kubernetes cluster.

 <p>The egagent helm chart adds eG Container Agent to every node in the cluster with the help of DaemonSet.
-The egagent chart enables monitoring, tracing, and provides root-cause analysis on the applications that are deployed in the cluster</p>
+The egagent chart enables monitoring, tracing, and provides root-cause analysis on the applications that are deployed in the cluster</p><br>
-### Steps To Deploy eG Container Agent Using Helm For Kubernetes/OpenShift
+<h2>Steps To Deploy eG Container Agent Using Helm For Kubernetes/OpenShift</h2>

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/eginnovations)](https://artifacthub.io/packages/search?repo=eginnovations)<br>